ctolon/PythonInterfaceOOP/doc/5_InstructionsForPythonScripts.md

 # Instructions for runTableMaker

-Add extrac tables and converters with:
-1. **--add_mc_conv**: conversion from o2mcparticle to o2mcparticle_001
-   * If you get error like this, you should added it in your workflow
-   * `[ERROR] Exception caught: Couldn't get TTree "DF_2660520692001/O2mcparticle" from "Datas/AO2D.root".
-Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`
-2. **--add_fdd_conv**: conversion o2fdd from o2fdd_001
-   * If you get error like this, you should added it in your workflow
-   * `[ERROR] Exception caught: Couldn't get TTree "DF_2571958947001/O2fdd_001" from "YOURAOD.root".
-Please check https://aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfound.html for more information.`
-3. **--add_track_prop**: conversion from o2track to o2track_iu ([link](https://aliceo2group.github.io/analysis-framework/docs/basics-usage/HelperTasks.html#track-propagation))
-   * If you get error like this, you should added it in your workflow
-   * `[ERROR] Exception caught: Couldn't get TTree "DF_2660520692001/O2track" from "Datas/AO2D.root".
-Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`
-4. **--add_weakdecay_ind**: Converts V0 and cascade version 000 to 001
-   * If you get error like this, you should added it in your workflow
-   * `[ERROR] Exception caught: Couldn't get TTree "DF_2660520692001/O2v0_001" from "Datas/AO2D.root".
-Please check https:/aliceo2group.github.io/analysis-framework/docs/troubleshooting/treenotfoundhtml for more information.`

 * Minimum Required Parameter List:
   * The runOverMC variable, which is just below the main function in the script, must be False for tableMaker and True for tableMakerMC
   * `python3`